 Our staff paid attention, but we let it be a private moment with no sign-up or recruitment.
 It did not feel unnatural.
 It felt appropriate.
 It felt right.

 Maybe it’s time to open the door of repentance and faith more often in our churches.
 Maybe creative public response has a place in developing a culture of evangelism.

-Nate Hettinga is lead pastor at Cascade Church in Monroe, Washington, and director of Converge Northwest church planting.
+Nate Hettinga is the Executive Minister for Converge Northwest.
+He has also been lead pastor at Cascade Church in Monroe, Washington, and director of Converge Northwest church planting.